Hendrix’s Poetry Book Featured in State Series

 Hendrix, who joined the University of Tennessee, Knoxville, this year, was named the 2024 Lynne Burris Butler Visiting Artist for the University of North Alabama.

 Their book What Good Is Heaven was published in September by Texas Review Press as part of its Southern Poetry Breakthrough Series.
-The publisher chose Hendrix to represent her home state of Alabama in the series, which highlights a first collection by poets in each southern state.
+The publisher chose Hendrix to represent their home state of Alabama in the series, which highlights a first collection by poets in each southern state.

+The invitation to be a visiting artist came as a surprise email to Hendrix.
+“It feels really validating as a writer, especially when I still feel so new to this in so many ways,” they said.
 Hendrix will be reading from What Good Is Heaven in Knoxville at a poetry night November 15 hosted by Union Avenue Books and including fellow English department faculty members Amber Albritton and Bess Cooley.
-(Read one of the poems from her book online here.)
+Read one of the poems from their book online here.

 Storyteller Tradition